HJColinKim/Stock-Dashboarrd-/README.md

 ![image](https://github.com/user-attachments/assets/55f905ee-70e5-4780-a848-49a232b6b599)

-*Note, AI chatbot model from Jotform still requires more training for effective use.
+*AI chatbot model from Jotform still requires more training for effective use.